mbizana/mbizana.github.io/drafts/2022-10-27-making-too-many-jumps.md

 I've just caught myself again about to make another big jump by attempting to fix a bug by not first having a test for it.
 It's so easy to get into the trap of, "It's a small fix, I know what the logic needs to be".
 Good thing, I've caught it

 Today I found myself falling into the trap of writing too much code withou committing.
 Thankfully, I was able to catch myself and rollback.
 Why does this happen?
 I think I was in some kind of flow state,where a lot of the decisions I was making were coming to me automatically without much thought.
 Can this be a good thing?
 I'm not so sure

+I think I have stumble on to something: Do not mock dependencies if it results in tests with large **Arrange** sections.
+I noticed this while working on the project.
+I have been committed in mocking all dependencies and then later realized that my tests setups were becoming large and large.